Dr. Todd T. Tracy Professor of Biology; Department Chair

 SCI 224

 Dr. Tracy is one of two ecologists in Northwestern's biology department.
-His research interests include avian vocal communication, prairie restoration, plant genetics, and the impacts of invasive species on the forests and prairies of the Midwest.
-He and his students present their research at the Iowa Academy of Science conference every spring.
+His research interests include prairie restoration, community ecology of bumblebees and ants, the potential effects of windfarms on grassland bird populations, and the impacts of invasive species on the forests and prairies of the Midwest.
 Prior to joining Northwestern’s faculty in January 2002, he taught at Kirkwood Community College, Front Range Community College, Colorado State University, and Colorado Christian University.

 BIO116 - General Biology: Ecology and Organismal Biology